Quick Question: Why Does My Skin Look Worse After Work?

 When in doubt, double cleanse

 Post-cleanse is also the ideal time to exfoliate, says Brackenbury.
-Try an exfoliating toner like Paula's Choice Skin Perfecting 2% BHA Liquid Exfoliant, $35, with salicylic acid to minimize breakouts and blackheads, or L’Oréal Paris 5% Glycolic Acid Peeling Toner, $25.99, to smooth rough texture and even out skin tone.
+Try an exfoliating toner like Paula's Choice Skin Perfecting 2% BHA Liquid Exfoliant, £35, with salicylic acid to minimise breakouts and blackheads or L’Oréal Paris 5% Glycolic Acid Peeling Toner, £17.99, to smooth rough texture and even out skin tone.
 If you can, do your evening skincare routine early to give your skin a head start on recovery and repair, says Brackenbury.

 Look after your skin barrier

-To protect your skin from drying A/C and a lack of fresh air, focus on maintaining a strong skin barrier.
+To protect your skin from drying air-con and a lack of fresh air, focus on maintaining a strong skin barrier.
 This outer layer of skin helps lock in moisture and keep out irritants like bacteria.
 Think of it as a brick wall: skin cells are the bricks, held together by a mortar of fats and lipids — like ceramides — that keep skin soft and healthy.
 When that mortar weakens, moisture escapes, leading to dryness and sensitivity.
-Besides a gentle cleanser, Dr. Phillips recommends investing in a moisturizer containing either ceramides, niacinamide, or panthenol, all of which will seal in hydration and support the skin barrier.
+Besides a gentle cleanser, Dr Phillips recommends investing in a moisturiser containing either ceramides, niacinamide or panthenol, all of which will seal in hydration and support the skin barrier.

 AdvertisementADVERTISEMENT